Nouvelle théologie

 The Nouvelle théologie (English: New Theology) is an intellectual movement in Catholic theology that arose in the mid-20th century.
-It is best known for Pope John XXIII's endorsement of its closely-associated ressourcement (French for return to the sources) idea, which shaped the events of the Second Vatican Council.
+It is best known for Pope John XXIII's endorsement of its closely associated ressourcement (French for return to the sources) idea, which shaped the events of the Second Vatican Council.
 It existed most notably among certain circles of French and German theologians.

 The nouveaux théologiens (new theologians) sought "a spiritual and intellectual communion with Christianity in its most vital moments as transmitted to us in its classic texts, a communion which would nourish, invigorate, and rejuvenate twentieth-century Catholicism."
 Many of the theologians associated with the movement advocated for a far broader "return to the sources" of the Christian faith: namely, Scripture and the writings of the Church Fathers.
 They also developed a renewed interest in particulars of biblical exegesis, typology, art, literature, and mysticism.

 Origins

 Following the promulgation of the encyclical Aeterni Patris by Pope Leo XIII in 1879, Catholic theology became dominated by neo-scholasticism.
 During the reign of Pope Pius X, neo-scholasticism became increasingly defined in opposition to Modernism: in 1914 Pius X ordered the publication of a list of 24 philosophical propositions, propositions summarising the central tenets of neo-scholasticism to be taught in all colleges as fundamental elements of philosophy.

-The roots of a questioning such neo-scholastic dominance may be traced to theologians working from the 1920s onwards.
+The roots of questioning such neo-scholastic dominance may be traced to theologians working from the 1920s onwards.
 While some French Jesuit studies conducted in exile at Ore Place, Hastings, England, in the years 1906–1926 have been seen by some as forerunners of the nouvelle théologie, the nouvelle théologie movement itself is generally associated with the period between 1935 and 1960.
 In its early stages (i.e. the 1930s and early 1940s) the movement is also particularly associated with the French language, in part contrast with the Latin used in seminary teaching at the time.